At a Glance

 ✨Understand the Role

 Make sure you thoroughly read the job description and understand the responsibilities of a Duty Officer.
-Be prepared to discuss how your experience aligns with the need for supervising employees and ensuring a safe environment.
+Be prepared to discuss how your experience aligns with the need to organise and supervise employees, ensuring a safe and enjoyable service.

 ✨Be Ready for Background Checks

-Since this position involves regulated work with children and protected adults, be prepared to discuss your willingness to undergo the necessary background checks.
-Familiarise yourself with the PVG Scheme and be ready to provide any required documentation.
+Since this role involves working with children and protected adults, be prepared to discuss your understanding of the PVG Scheme and any relevant checks.
+It’s important to show that you take these responsibilities seriously.